nus-cs2103-AY2122S2/tp/docs/team/juslam19.md

       1. Made modifications to the application to ensure better User Experience.
 Pull request: [#116](https://github.com/AY2122S2-CS2103T-T11-1/tp/pull/116)
           * Implemented the wrapping of text in the app's respective elements, so text will not be truncated/ run off-screen.
           * Added ability for result display to grow in size as window size increased, to take advantage of screen real-estate.
-          * Returned the ability to resize the window after approved PR wrongly caused that.
+          * Returned ability to resize app after a PR removed that.
       2. Added functionality to messages shown in result display
          1. Standardised format of all types of messages in result display.
 Pull requests: [#116](https://github.com/AY2122S2-CS2103T-T11-1/tp/pull/116), [#225](https://github.com/AY2122S2-CS2103T-T11-1/tp/pull/225), [#234](https://github.com/AY2122S2-CS2103T-T11-1/tp/pull/234)
              * For example: For the incorrect format of `add` command message, I ensure that for every type (patient, contact, consultation, medical, prescription, test) use the same format -- the same error message, followed by the proper format and parameter of the command, followed by an example of the command.